Domoconnor/orange-corpus/06_Hub.md

 pip install requests
 ~~~

 Now our Pi is ready to act as a coordinator.
-The next stage is programming it and making sure it knows how to act accordingly to data.
-We need to consider the possibility of no access to the internet too, what means do we have to ensure data backups.
+The next stage is programming it and making sure it knows how to act in response to our data.
+We need to consider the possibility of no access to the internet too, we have to ensure that data isn't lost at any point.

 #####What does the Hub need to do?
 The Hub is the middleman between the webserver and the nodes on the network, it has a responsibility to ensure data from those nodes reaches their destination.
 We need to be able guarantee data will be logged if it cannot reach its location, or if a request can’t be completed such in the case of the clock.
 The Hub should wait and listen for any incoming data and once a full set of data has been received act upon it, if it’s a request from the clock - request values from the server and respond back.
 If it’s data from one of the sensors then that needs to be sent to the webserver.
 It needs to be able to distinguish between a sensor and a clock otherwise it’ll send data to the wrong nodes or request values from the webserver for the wrong reasons.